-- a) Monthly fixed compensation: it is established in accordance with the position held and based on the internal equality principle, since all officers holding equivalent position earn the same monthly fixed compensation amount, also providing mobility across our different businesses.
+- a) Monthly fixed compensation: it is established in accordance with the function performed and based on the internal equality principle, also providing mobility across our different businesses.
 Fixed compensation amounts are defined considering market competition. - b) Annual variable compensation in shares(1):

-(1) Within the limits established by legislation, those Officers in charge of internal control and risk departments have their compensation determined irrespectively of the performance of the business areas they control and assess to avoid any conflicts of interest.
+(1) Within the limits established by legislation, those Officers in charge of internal control and risk departments have their compensation determined irrespectively of the performance of the business areas they control and assess so as to avoid any conflicts of interest.
 However, even though compensation is not impacted by the results of the business areas, it is still subject to impacts arising from the Company's results.